-- Pursuant to the Occupational Credential Portability Program under section 12-20-202(3), C.R.S., an applicant is entitled to certification as a nurse aide by endorsement in Colorado if the applicant is currently certified in good standing in another state or US territory, and has submitted satisfactory proof under penalty of perjury that: - a.
-The applicant has substantially equivalent experience or credentials that are required by Article 255 of Title 12, C.R.S.; and

-- b.
-The applicant has not committed an act that would be grounds for disciplinary action under Article 255 of Title 12.
-C.R.S. - c.
+- 1. Pursuant to the Occupational Credential Portability Program under section 12-20-202(3), C.R.S., an applicant is entitled to certification as a nurse aide by endorsement in Colorado if the applicant is currently certified in good standing in another state or US territory or through the federal government, or holds a military occupational specialty, as defined in section 24-4-201, C.R.S., and has submitted satisfactory proof under penalty of perjury that: - a.
+The applicant: - (1) Has substantially equivalent education, experience, or credentials that are required by Article 255 of Title 12, C.R.S.; or - (2) Has held for at least one year a current and valid certificate as a nurse aide in a jurisdiction with a scope of practice that is substantially similar to the scope of practice for nurse aides as specified in Article 255 of Title 12, C.R.S., and these rules. - b.
+The applicant has not committed an act that would be grounds for disciplinary action under Article 255 of Title 12, C.R.S. - c.
 The applicant has submitted an application on the current Board approved form and has paid the application fee. - d.
-The Board may deny such registration if: - (1) The Board demonstrates by a preponderance of evidence, after notice and opportunity for a hearing, that the applicant: - (a) Lacks the requisite substantially equivalent experience or credentials for certification; or - (b) Has committed an act that would be grounds for disciplinary action under Article 255 of Title 12, C.R.S.
+The Board may deny such registration if: - (1) The Board demonstrates by a preponderance of evidence, after notice and opportunity for a hearing, that the applicant: - (a) Lacks the requisite substantially equivalent education, experience, or credentials for certification; or - (b) Has committed an act that would be grounds for disciplinary action under Article 255 of Title 12, C.R.S.